-About 3 or 4 times a year, WordPress will come out with a major release.
+About once a year, WordPress will come out with a major release.
 That’s when they’ve added some new features or they’ve done some new tweaks and changes and they consider it a large change.
-WordPress 5.7 is due to be released on March 9th and any time we get a larger scale upgrade to WordPress, I get a lot of questions about it:
+WordPress 6.0 was released on May 24, 2022 and any time we get a larger scale upgrade to WordPress, I get a lot of questions about it:

 Should I update it?
 How do I update it?
 What does this all mean?
 That’s what I’m going to cover in this blog post!

 When WordPress comes out with an update, there are some steps that you want to do first before you click that update button to ensure that everything else on your website is ready to handle the update.

 Step 1: Back up Your Website!